juliuskrah/juliuskrah.github.io/_posts/2016-12-10-introduction-to-spring-and-dependency-injection-jsr-330.markdown

 You can also find the complete sample {% include source.html %}.

 # Dependency Injection
 Every java based application has a few objects that work together to present what the end-user sees as a working application.
 When writing a complex Java application, application classes should be as independent as possible of other Java classes to increase the possibility to reuse these classes and to test them independently of other classes while doing unit testing.
 Dependency Injection helps in gluing these classes together and at the same time keeping them independent.

 Consider you have an application which has a printing component and you want to provide messages to be printed.
 Your standard code would look something like this:

+file: {% include file-path.html file_path='src/main/java/com/juliuskrah/gs/MessagePrinter.java' %}

 {% highlight java %}
 public class MessagePrinter {